gelatodigital/automate/README.md

 7. Done!
 Gelato will pick up on the task you submitted.
 You can check the count of your `Counter` on Ropsten Etherscan.

-8. To stop Gelato from monitoring, cancel the task.
+To stop Gelato from monitoring, cancel the task.

 ```
 npm run cancel-task --counter=YOUR COUNTER ADDRESS
 ```

-9. Withdraw your remaining ETH
+Withdraw remaining ETH

 ```
 npm run withdraw